-The children would attend The Snug every morning, where they receive a personalised curriculum for English, Phonics, Reading, Handwriting and Maths.
-They also take part in a variety of nurture activities personalised to them following an assessment of their social and emotional needs.
+The children who attend The Snug every morning, receive a personalised curriculum for English, Phonics and Maths.
+They also take part in a daily nurture programme planned for based of their current need social and emotional needs.
 It is the intent of The Snug that these children will make progress both academically and emotionally so they are able to re-integate into the classroom over a period of time.